insideclojure/insideclojure.github.io/about.md

 other useful information.

 If you have a topic you'd like me to cover, feel free to ask.
-I will not always want or be able to write on it, but I'll consider it.
+I will not always want or be able to write on it, but I'm happy to consider it.

 Alex Miller

 [alex@puredanger.com](mailto:alex@puredanger.com)